aurelia/aurelia/packages/webpack-loader/README.md

     // For apps want to use ShadowDOM or CSSModule
     // available defaultShadowOptions are { mode: 'open' }, or { mode: 'closed' }, or null (default).
     // by default, option useCSSModule is false. https://github.com/css-modules/css-modules
-    // Normally you would not use ShadowDOM and CSSModule together, but our tooling doesn't prevent you doing that.
+    // Normally you would not use ShadowDOM and CSSModule together, but our tooling doesn't prevent you from doing that.
     {
       test: /\.html$/i,
       use: {